corbym/gogiven/README.md

 [Ranged Example Html](https://corbym.github.io/gogiven/example_test.shtml#github.com%2fcorbym%2fgogiven.TestMyFirst_Ranged)

-**Note that comments are now rendered as "Noting that ..".
+**Note that comments are now rendered.
+Test function comments appear as part of the spec, and inline comments appear as "Noting that ..".
 In the above, the comment //do assertions would become "Noting that do assertions".**

 ### More Examples